staticshock/iphoto.py/README.rst

 other applications are using its database.*

-The `exec` command relies on some knowledge of the iPhoto object model, which is described in its own section lower down.
+The `exec` command relies on some knowledge of the iPhoto object model, which is described in its own section below.

 .. code-block:: bash